Fpandax/SODGO/downstream/readme.md

 ## PA(Protein annotation prediction)
+1) Please download the PO2GO model
-Please download it and put it in the data folder of the corresponding directory
+2) Please download it and put it in the data folder of the corresponding directory

 ## DTA(Drug-target interaction prediction)
 1) Please download SISDTA model